ENTER THE WALK VIA NEXTTOYOU.ART

 Where are you going?
 How do you relate to the person next to you?

 A smartphone in your hand can open up new worlds and connections, and also create isolated bubbles and segmented societies.
 In Next to You at Korsvägen, Hedemyr explores this paradox through an interactive walk where your choice of direction is crucial for the course of events.
-A private mixed-reality situation is created where the experience of the place and the passers-by is intensified.
+The work remixes the city's visions of Göteborg as a destination with quotes from Vilhelm Moberg's novel series The Emigrants, and facts about Korsvägen.
+A private mixed-reality situation where the experience of the place and the passers-by is intensified.

 In which direction are you heading?
 Get ready!

-The work derives from Next to You, a concept and format for works in public places that can be used to create new site-specific walks for new locations.
+The work derives from Next to You, a concept and format for crossroads.

 Watch the trailer: